-NASA satellite spots rare sight: a black hole absolutely shredding a star
+NASA satellite spots rare sight: A black hole absolutely shredding a star

 It's nice to have such a significant buffer between our own solar system and such galactic gluttony, especially when we consider that the destroyed star was probably similar in size to our own precious sun.

-Discuss: NASA satellite spots rare sight: a black hole absolutely shredding a star
+Discuss: NASA satellite spots rare sight: A black hole absolutely shredding a star

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.